-Prior to today's trading, shares of the internet video service had lost 11.33% over the past month.
-This has lagged the Consumer Discretionary sector's loss of 2.48% and the S&P 500's loss of 4.83% in that time.
+Heading into today, shares of the internet video service had lost 14.05% over the past month, lagging the Consumer Discretionary sector's gain of 0.22% and the S&P 500's loss of 5.02% in that time.

 Wall Street will be looking for positivity from NFLX as it approaches its next earnings report date.
 This is expected to be October 20, 2020.
-In that report, analysts expect NFLX to post earnings of $2.11 per share.
-This would mark year-over-year growth of 43.54%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.37 billion, up 21.43% from the year-ago period.
+On that day, NFLX is projected to report earnings of $2.11 per share, which would represent year-over-year growth of 43.54%.
+Our most recent consensus estimate is calling for quarterly revenue of $6.37 billion, up 21.43% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $6.30 per share and revenue of $24.83 billion, which would represent changes of +52.54% and +23.18%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.30 per share and revenue of $24.83 billion.
+These totals would mark changes of +52.54% and +23.18%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for NFLX.
-Recent revisions tend to reflect the latest near-term business trends.
+Any recent changes to analyst estimates for NFLX should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.22% higher.
-NFLX is currently sporting a Zacks Rank of #4 (Sell).
+NFLX currently has a Zacks Rank of #4 (Sell).

-It is also worth noting that NFLX currently has a PEG ratio of 2.61.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Broadcast Radio and Television industry currently had an average PEG ratio of 0.64 as of yesterday's close.
+Also, we should mention that NFLX has a PEG ratio of 2.49.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Broadcast Radio and Television was holding an average PEG ratio of 0.63 at yesterday's closing price.

 The Broadcast Radio and Television industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 79, which puts it in the top 32% of all 250+ industries.
+This group has a Zacks Industry Rank of 96, putting it in the top 38% of all 250+ industries.